 Holistic vet for all species: Christopher is a holistic vet, natural vet, herbal vet, acupuncture vet, chiropractic vet and qualified specialist homeopathic vet (homoeopathic vet, homeopathic veterinarian or homeopathic veterinary surgeon) and believes that mind, body and spirit should be considered as an integrated whole and treated in the context of environment, diet and lifestyle.
-All the therapies and treatments practised at AVMC sit well with this holistic approach and may be offered singly or combined in an integrated programme, depending upon the case.
+All the therapies and treatments practiced at AVMC sit well with this holistic approach and may be offered singly or combined in an integrated program, depending upon the case.

-Although we specialise in natural and alternative therapies, seeking alternatives to conventional drug therapy, we do not shun conventional therapy, per se, considering its worth in each case.
+Although we specialize in natural and alternative therapies, seeking alternatives to conventional drug therapy, we do not shun conventional therapy, per se, considering its worth in each case.
 No truly holistic vet can ignore the existence of conventional drugs which, while quite unable to cure chronic disease, on rare occasions may be the only way to control distressing or painful symptoms.
 Patient care and welfare have to come first.
 It is noteworthy how much the body can achieve without drugs, however, via the natural healing route.
 Our holistic and integrated service is offered in support of animal patients, ‘owners’ and carers and of the veterinary profession.
-We are always willing to assist vets in the UK and worldwide in providing integrated care for their patients, providing the natural therapy component of a treatment programme.
+We are always willing to assist vets in the UK and worldwide in providing integrated care for their patients, providing the natural therapy component of a treatment program.

 When embarking on treatments, we do not recommend cessation of current conventional therapy.
-We work with attending vets to devise an integrated treatment programme.
+We work with attending vets to devise an integrated treatment program.
 However it may be, with time, that conventional drugs can be reduced or withdrawn under veterinary guidance.

 Researchers may find useful information for articles etc. You are welcome to use the information but we ask that it should be properly credited.